AndreiGatoCB/30_days_of_code_hackerrank/readme.md

 [//]: # (![Day 21 test]&#40;imgs/test_day_21.PNG&#41;)

-_This is the test result of my twenty-first day of the challenge_
+_This is the test result of my twenty-second day of the challenge_

 ### Day 23
 The day twenty-three is about Binary Search Trees, it means every node of the three has two children, the task was to